tbranyen/diffhtml/packages/diffhtml-website/pages/parser.md

 One of the best features of diffHTML is the parser.
 This drives the compiling of declarative markup and supports a variety of syntaxes.
 You can make compound documents that are comprised of HTML, SVG, or XML.
-The result is a JSX-like object which is used by the core engine and the Babel transform.
+The result is a VTree which makes it equivalent to the `createTree` function.

-When you use `innerHTML`, `outerHTML`, or `html` and pass markup, it will run through this very fast and efficient parser.
 Usually production code does not run the parser.
-You will pre-compile your markup using the [Babel transform](/tools.html#babel-transform).
+You will pre-compile your markup using the [Babel transform](/tools.html#babel-transform) that also conveniently uses the same parser to ensure parity.

-The parser can read full HTML documents including doctype, html/head/body/title etc tags, unwrapped fragments, and more!
+The built in parser can read full HTML documents including comments, doctype, html/head/body/title page tags, multiple unwrapped top-level root elements, and has support for optional tags.
+It even supports nested markup within tags, such as <code>srcdoc="<some markup />"</code> in <code>&lt;iframe/&gt;</code>.

+While the parser works for most use cases out-of-the-box, you may want to use something else.
+The parser is fully overrieable and allows for any string-based input, so long as it can be compiled to a tree structure.

 **Using with innerHTML:**